wey068/CollaborativeOnlineJudgeSystem/README.md

 ## Problem Descriptions
-This is a project to implement a web-based collaborative code editor which supports multiple user editing simultaneously.
+This is a project to implement a web-based collaborative code editor which supports multiple users editing simultaneously.
 I designed a single-page web application for coding, running, and compiling problems.
 To refactored and improved system throughput, I used decoupling services based on RESTful API and loaded balancing by Nginx.

 ## Interface Showcase
 #### Before sign-in